Help Me Read – Teach Yourself to Read

 Why not go through the course yourself that you’re about to use with your ‘Help me read’ student in order to have a thorough understanding of phonics.
 Learn the facts, learn what is easy to think about and what will take a bit more effort.
 Devise a way to teach your ‘Help me read’ pupil that will allow them to absorb and memorise the facts about phonics almost effortlessly.
-Make your teaching interesting.
-Make it fun.
+Make your teaching interesting and fun.
 Use texts that your ‘Help me read’ pupil would be interested in; to support your teaching.
 Perhaps, even re-writing texts about celebrities, cars, animals or true life rescue stories.
 After reading them, they could guess whether they are true or not.

 Help Me Read – Brainstorm Teaching Ideas

 Brainstorm teaching ideas to assist with getting your point across.
 Be aware of the hobbies and interests of each ‘Help me read’ pupil.
 Source a book that contains several instances of the grapheme that you would like the child to grasp.
 Teach it in the context of the vocabulary contained in the book.
 You may have to resort to books or websites on animals, cooking, dinosaurs, cars, celebrities, party planning, jokes, computers or true life stories in order to do this.
 Try the Phonics Stories for adults eBook sold on this website.
 If you observe that a particular teaching aid will help your ‘Help me read’ pupil and don’t have the teaching resources to hand, either source them or make them yourself.
 Teach reading imaginatively.

 Help Me Read – Extra Help When you Teach Reading